Property For Sale

 GPS 52.37409 N 115.15982 W MLS Listing

-This is a Recreational Paradise.
 Ride, hunt, fish, hike, cross-Country ski, snowmobile from your front door.
 Wildlife of all kinds visit daily.
 Lakes and beaches are nearby; boat, swim, camp, water-ski whenever you like.
-Enjoy the scenic wonders and wildlife of Banff and Jasper National Parks, and Calgary and Edmonton shopping and edntertainment just 2 hours away.
-See MLS Listing.
+Enjoy the scenic wonders and wildlife of Banff and Jasper National Parks, with Calgary and Edmonton shopping / entertainment 2 hours away.

 I was a rank amateur in ranching, and learned a lot by trial and error, plus the tremendously valuable courses and literature from Alberta Ag, Olds College, and University of Guelph.
 The recurring theme I learned was “Nutrition is everything”.
 That means a balanced ration – not over-feeding!